 ISC Fellows are individuals who have made and continue to make important contributions to the advancement of high performance computing, the community and the ISC High Performance conference series.
 Currently we have ten ISC Fellows.

-Frank Baetke works for HP's High Performance Computing Division (HPCD) with a focus on technology programs for industry, research and academia.
-He has been with the HPC industry for more than 19 years and holds a master degree (Dipl.-Ing.) in engineering and a Ph.D.
-(Dr.-Ing.) in applied physics.
-He has published numerous contributions in the field of high-performance computing and related areas.
+Frank Baetke worked for HPE's High Performance Computing Division (HPCD) with a focus on technology programs for industry, research and academia.
+He holds a master degree (Dipl.-Ing.) in engineering and a Ph.D.
+(Dr.-Ing.) in applied physics and has published numerous contributions in the field of high-performance computing and related areas.
 He is a member of GI, ACM, IEEE and the Max Planck Society.
 He is currently in retirement, but continues to contribute to the HPC industry.

 Computer Science at